By Melinda Myers

 Consider using a personal repellent to protect you against disease-carrying mosquitoes.
 For those looking to avoid DEET, the Center for Disease Control and Prevention has also approved products with the active ingredient picaridin (found in Skin so Soft products), IR3535, and the synthetic oil of lemon and eucalyptus.
 Avoid products that contain both sunscreen and insect repellents, as you need to apply the sunscreen more often than the repellent.

 Add a bit more protection while sitting or eating outdoors.
 Use a fan to create a gentle breeze that keeps the weak flying mosquitoes away from you and your guests.
 Some gardeners even take a small fan into the garden, while weeding.

 Then add a bit of ambience to your next party by lighting a few citronella candles for your evening events.
 Citronella oil and the scented candles do have some mosquito repelling properties.
 Scatter lots of candles throughout your entertainment space.
 Position the candles within a few feet of your guests.
 This can provide some short term relief from these pests for you and your guests.

-Gardening expert, TV/radio host, author & columnist Melinda Myers has more than 30 years of horticulture experience and has written over 20 gardening books, including Can’t Miss Small Space Gardening.
-Myers’ web site, (http://www.melindamyers.com/) offers gardening videos and tips.
+Gardening expert, TV/radio host, author & columnist Melinda Myers has more than 30 years of horticulture experience and has written over 20 gardening book.
+Myers is also a columnist and contributing editor for Birds & Blooms magazine.
+Myers’ web site, www.melindamyers.com, offers gardening videos and tips.